 Upon arriving at Red River Hospital, you will be greeted by one of our intake specialists who will arrange for you to complete a comprehensive assessment and answer any questions that you may have.
 The intake assessment is conducted by a licensed professional and then reviewed by a team member or supervisor in order to confirm admission.
 Once approved, the physician is contacted and the admissions process begins.
 All patients benefit from a dedicated psychiatric staff and multidisciplinary treatment team who provide current medical management and therapies that encompass all patients’ needs.
 Some of the therapeutic techniques we use for dementia may include:

 Detoxification: When patients come to Red River and are struggling with chemical dependency concerns, we provide a 5-7 day stay in our detox unit.
 During detox, everyone receives 24-hour nurse monitoring as all toxic substances are removed from the body.
-To learn more about our detoxification process please see the detox program page.
+To learn more about our detoxification process please see the detox page.

 Medication management: Medication is usually used for the treatment of dementia because it has been known to help individuals more effectively manage their symptoms.
 Additionally, medication may be used to treat the symptoms of a co-occurring disorder or the presence of behavioral problems.
 All patients are seen daily by a psychiatrist in order to ensure the effectiveness of the medication and to make any changes that may be required.

-Group therapy: Our inpatient treatment programs are group-focused and a number of different groups are held each day.
+Group therapy: Our inpatient treatment is group-focused and a number of different groups are held each day.
 Some of the major topics covered in group sessions may include effective communication skills, conflict resolution, anger management, appropriate assertive behavior skills, and medication management.
 Those who have been diagnosed with dementia will most likely be placed on our progressive care unit and will receive additional groups and activities that are designed to assist in reality orientation.

 Family therapy: At Red River, we encourage family involvement as much as possible throughout the treatment process on each unit.
-We see each disorder as family disorder because these illnesses can have a negative impact on the lives of each patient’s family members.
+We see each disorder as a family disorder because these illnesses can have a negative impact on the lives of each patient’s family members.
 By keeping family members actively involved, we can help caregivers learn to be more supportive toward their loved ones and help make necessary changes at home that will lead to a successful recovery and help prevent the patient from needing to return to inpatient care.

 Individual therapy: Individual sessions occur on an as-needed basis for all units except our military unit where patients have a minimum of one individual therapy session each week.